octo-technology/OpenTezos/docs/tezos-basics/operations.md

 Operations are received by nodes from a client via RPC or from a network peer (i.e. another node).

 ### Pre-validator
-The *Pre-validator* [[3]](/tezos-basics/intro_to_operation#referencess) step runs the validation subsystem and is responsible for deciding which operations will be added to the mempool.
+The *Pre-validator* [[3]](/tezos-basics/intro_to_operation#referencess) step runs the validation subsystem and is responsible for deciding which operations will be added to the mempool (memory pool).

-The *Pre_filter* step checks that enough gas for the execution has been passed and that the sender address has enough funds to pay it.
+The *Pre_filter* step checks that enough gas for the execution has been passed and that the sender address has enough funds to pay.

-The *Apply* step checks if the operation is in adequacy with the current state of the Tezos chain.
+The *Apply* step checks whether the operation is in adequacy with the current state of the Tezos chain.

 The *Post_filter* decides to add the operation to the mempool.
 The result is broadcasted.